peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string FileName { get; }

  Gets a file name suggested by this message for saving the message's body to a file.
 For more information on the algorithm, see ContentDisposition.MakeFilename.

-This method generates a file name based on the `filename`  parameter of the Content-Disposition header field, if it exists, or on the `name`  parameter of the Content-Type header field, otherwise.
+ This method generates a file name based on the  `filename` filename parameter of the Content-Disposition header field, if it exists, or on the  `name` name parameter of the Content-Type header field, otherwise.

   <b>Returns:</b>

 A suggested name for the file.
 Returns the empty string if there is no filename suggested by the content type or content disposition, or if that filename is an empty string.